 About the Newsletter

-VoluntaryNews, part of VolResource, has a connected weekly email newsletter giving current news and information with a practical focus to help you:
+VoluntaryNews, part of VolResource, had a connected weekly email newsletter rounding up current news and information with a practical focus.
+This aimed to help you:

 - keep on top of relevant regulations, admin matters;

-- be up-to-date with news around management issues, sector developments, government initiatives and other relevant items;
+- be up-to-date with news around management issues, sector developments, government initiatives and policy, and other practical items;

 - find useful new and updated resources on the web;